 If you believe that you have been solicited by a tax resolution scam company, you should report it to the IRS.

-Contact the East Coast Tax Consulting Group for Boca Raton Tax Debt Help
+Call East Coast Tax Consulting Group for a Boca Raton Tax Help Specialist

 One sure way to avoid tax resolution scams is to seek the assistance of a licensed CPA with many years of experience and a proven track record of success in helping his or her clients solve their tax issues.
 If you have questions or concerns about tax resolution programs, contact a Boca Raton tax debt help specialist at the East Coast Tax Consulting Group by filling out our online form or calling us at 866-550-7655.